-Getting in to see a case being argued: Starting the first Monday in October and continuing through late April, the Court “sits” for 2 weeks out of every month to hear two 1-hour arguments each day Monday through Wednesday, from 10am to noon, with occasional afternoon sessions scheduled as necessary from 1 to 2 or 3pm.
-You can find out the specific dates and names of arguments in advance by calling the Supreme Court (tel.
-202/479-3211) or by going to the website, www.supremecourt.gov, where the argument calendar and the “merits briefs” (case descriptions) are posted.
+Getting in to see a case being argued: Right now, only a handful of people are being allowed in to see arguments, unfortunately.
+Check the court's website for current info.
+The following text has to do with the normal operations of the court, which are currently suspended.
+Starting the first Monday in October and continuing through late April, the Court “sits” for 2 weeks out of every month to hear two 1-hour arguments each day Monday through Wednesday, from 10am to noon, with occasional afternoon sessions scheduled as necessary starting at 1pm.
+You can find out the specific dates, names of arguments, and case descriptions on the Court’s website and over the phone (see below).

-Plan on arriving at the Supreme Court at least 90 minutes in advance of a scheduled argument during the fall and winter, and as early as 3 hours ahead in March and April, when schools are often on spring break and students lengthen the line.
+Plan on arriving at the Supreme Court at least 90 minutes in advance of a scheduled argument during the fall and winter, and as early as 3 hours ahead in March and April, when students from schools on spring break lengthen the line.
 (Dress warmly; the stone plaza is exposed and can be witheringly cold.)
-Controversial cases also attract crowds; if you’re not sure whether a particular case has created a stir, call the Court information line to reach someone who can tell you.
-The Court allots only about 150 first-come, first-served seats to the general public, but that number fluctuates from case to case, depending on the number of seats that have been reserved by the lawyers arguing the case and by the press.
+Controversial cases also attract crowds; if you’re not sure whether a particular case has created a stir, call the Court info line to reach someone who can tell you.
+The Court allots only about 150 first-come, first-served seats to the public, but that number fluctuates, depending on the number of seats that have been reserved by the lawyers arguing the case, law clerks, special guests, and the press.
 The Court police officers direct you into one line initially; when the doors finally open, you form a second line if you want to attend only 3 to 5 minutes of the argument.
 Seating begins at 9:30am for those attending the full argument and at 10am for those who want to catch just a few minutes.

-The justices are always at work on their opinions following Court arguments, and release these completed opinions in the courtroom throughout the argument term, October through April, and into May and June.
 If you attend an oral argument, you may find yourself present as well for the release of a Supreme Court opinion, since the justices precede the hearing of new oral arguments with the announcement of their opinions on previously heard arguments, if any opinions are ready.
-What this means is, if you’re visiting the Court on a Monday in May or June, you won’t be able to attend an argument, but you might still see the justices in action, delivering an opinion, during a 10am, 15-minute session in the courtroom.
+If you’re visiting the Court in May or June, you won’t be able to attend an argument, but you might still see the justices in action, delivering an opinion, during a 10am 15-minute session in the courtroom.
 To attend one of these sessions, you must wait in line on the plaza, following the same procedure outlined above.

-Leave your cameras, recording devices, and notebooks at your hotel—they’re not allowed in the courtroom.
-Note: Do bring quarters.
-Security procedures require you to leave all your belongings, including outerwear, purses, books, sunglasses, and so on, in a cloak room where there are coin-operated lockers that accept only quarters.
+Leave cameras and recording devices at your hotel—they’re not allowed in the courtroom.
+Small children and infants are allowed but not recommended.
+Note: Security procedures require you to leave all your belongings—outerwear, purses, books, sunglasses, cell phones, and so on—in a cloak room with complimentary lockers.